tawishicodes/proj/README.md

 ```

 2. Install requirements:
-skip this command on windows:
+- you can skip this command on windows:
 ```bash
 python3 -m venv venv
 source venv/bin/activate